iqunet/tutorials/_posts/2024-08-16-anomaly-detection-vibration.md

   Figure 11: The edge server comes with an embedded web interface and supports third-party software integration through OPC-UA, MQTT, and GraphQL.
-Both raw vibration data and post-processed derived metrics such as RMS, velocity and ML anomaly levels are exposed at all interfaces.
+Both raw vibration data and post-processed derived metrics such as RMS, velocity and ML anomaly levels are exposed by all interfaces.
   [image: iQunet] <br /><i>(click to enlarge)</i>.
 </figcaption>